TheKnownPerson/HandController/README.md

 Hold your left mouse button and move it around to turn your perspective horizontally and vertically!

+## Why can't I join non moddeds?

+The mod doesn't allow you to join non moddeds because it's to prevent room hopping and cheating. this mod only allows you to join non moddeds when it's disabled or when a vr is connected.

 ## Why do my modded room options not show up?